 A Blue Cave tour from Split is an absolutely must.
 Located on the island of Bisevo, where only a handful of people live year-round, the Blue Cave is one of the island’s 26 caves, but it’s also the best in Croatia.

 One of the reasons people are so attracted to the Blue Cave is the incredibly clear water that reflects a brilliant blue against the white limestone of the cave.
-If you want a chance to see this beautiful natural wonder, you will need to book a Blue Cave tour from Split.

 There are regulations in place that will limit your visit to the Blue Cave.
 Diving and swimming are not allowed, and the length of time you can spend it also limited to up to 15 minutes.
 You also cannot visit in your own boat, thus a tour is required.